Erkaman/pnp-gui/README.md

 ### `gui.hasMouseFocus()`

-Returns `true` of the user is interacting with the GUI in some manner.
+Returns `true` if the user is interacting with the GUI in some manner.
 Else `false`.

 ### `gui.button(str)`